Ex-Voto

 Angela Salamanca and Marshall Davis

-Founders, Ex-Voto Cocina Nixtamal
+Founders, Ex-Voto

 Learn More

 Founders Angela Salamanca and Marshall Davis met in 2013, bonding over another ancient Mexican export, mezcal.
 Angela’s restaurant Centro was in its sixth year, and she was looking to develop the space above her restaurant into North Carolina’s first mezcaleria, a bar focused on the history and appreciation of Mexico’s oldest spirit.
-Marshall was finishing design school at NCSU and craft bartending when the unlikely pair were introduced.
+Marshall was finishing design school at NCSU and craft bartending when the unlikely pair teamed up.

 With a boatload of trust and a pinch of insanity, they ventured down the difficult path of simultaneously renovating a 110 year-old historic building and importing a completely foreign spirit into a controlled liquor state.
 It may have taken twice as long as they’d expected, but Gallo Pelón Mezcaleria opened above Centro in downtown Raleigh on March 9th of 2015 with rave reviews.